You are here

 To pursue a clean energy career, you may need general as well as specialized training.
-A number of colleges and universities now offer specializations in various clean energy fields, or even full degree programs.
-Community colleges can also be a great resource if you want to get certified for a particular trade or get a two-year degree with clean energy credentials.
-And, many other organizations offer courses and seminars on energy efficiency and renewable energy topics—in some cases for free.
+A number of colleges and universities offer specializations in various clean energy fields, or even full degree programs.
+Community colleges can also be a great resource to get certified for a particular trade or get a two-year degree with clean energy credentials.
+Many other organizations offer courses and seminars on energy efficiency and renewable energy topics—in some cases for free.
 Check out the links featured here to find programs or courses that meet your needs and interests.

-- Colleges and universities with degree programs or specializations in clean energy fields
+- Colleges and Universities: Map with degree programs or specializations in clean energy fields.